aaronkaplan/intelmq/docs/proposal.md

 ## Process management

 Process management on IntelMQ has two modes on this proposal: systemd and PID.
 Changing on IntelMQ configuration the process management to PID will work as always worked before.
 Using systemd to do process management will rely on systemd to manage the IntelMQ system.

+XXX comment: process manager is independent of run mode (in an abstract sense).
+Let's keep this separated.

 **on defaults configuration:**
 ```